Benito Daniel: Playing career

 Daniel was on the first list of club members of Recreativo de Huelva on 20 December 1889, and three months later, on 8 March 1890, Daniel went down in history as one of the eleven footballers who started for Huelva in the first official football match in Spain, a friendly against Sevilla FC at the Hipódromo de Tablada (horse racing track), which ended in a 2–0 loss.
-However, it is important to note that Daniel's team had never played together before, they had just completed a four-hour train journey in that same morning, and that the match was refereed by Edward F. Johnston, the president of Sevilla FC.
+However, Daniel's team had never played together before, they had just completed a four-hour train journey in that same morning, and that the match was refereed by Edward F. Johnston, the president of Sevilla FC.

 Daniel starting as a forward in a press release for a match between Recreativo and Riotinto on 6 May 1892.

 On 20 February 1892, Daniel lined up for Huelva in another friendly match against Sevilla, which had been set up as a tie-breaker between the two teams, since their previous two encounters had ended in a draw; Huelva won 2–0.
 Three months later, on 6 May, he again started as a forward for Huelva, this time in a match against Rio Tinto FC, playing alongside the likes of fellow British George Wakelin, William Alcock, and James Reeves.